Copy vs Substantive Editing

 Most editors will do a sample edit of a few pages so that you may judge whether the feedback you are receiving is at the depth and of the type that you desire.
 Just as with writers' groups, some may be too harsh, others too gentle; too focused on the narrative or too focused on fact checking....
 (Does it really matter if that happened on the Tuesday rather than a Wednesday?
 Only sometimes!)
 And so on.

 The sample edit similarly gives the editor a chance to accurately estimate how much work your manuscript requires (and therefore what editing would cost) and whether the editor is sufficiently familiar with your topic to be the right candidate for the job.

-Essential Edits offers a sample edit package price of $150 to edit the first 30 pages plus outline.
-Given the sample, Essential Edits can match the manuscript to the most appropriate staff member, provide an accurate estimate, and ensure that the contract specifies the services being hired are actually the services the clients wants.
+Essential Edits offers a sample edit package price of $150 to edit the first 4000 words (approximately 15 double-spaced pages) plus outline.
+Given the sample, Essential Edits can match the manuscript to the most appropriate staff member, provide an accurate estimate of costs, and ensure that the contract specifies the services being hired are actually the services the clients wants.

 Any sustained piece of writing is a major undertaking, and a book-length autobiography or memoir is no exception.
 Writers' groups are often quite helpful with feedback and moral support, but if one becomes blocked, it is sometimes useful to seek out a writing coach.

 The writing coach takes editing one step further to help with not only the manuscript, but the writing process itself.
 The writing coach is a mentor who helps the writer overcome writer's block, advises on writing habits to increase efficiency, and talks the author through the existential angst of writing, in addition to the usual editing tasks.
 For a detailed discussion of what a writing coach can do for you, see the Essential Edits page: Writing Coach